gravitational/teleport/rfd/0087-access-request-notification-routing.md

 Misconfigured rules should not represent security issues unless the plugin does some kind of automatic approval.
 This is the case for the pagerduty plugin which auto-approves if the requestor is on-call for the notified service.
-In such situation, `access_routing_rules` should be considered as critical as `roles` themselves as they can lead to automatic access escalation.
+In such situation, `access_request_routing_rules` should be considered as critical as `roles` themselves as they can lead to automatic access escalation.
 Such risk is already present in the current implementation.

 Such risk can be mitigated by not granting the access-request edition rights to the plugin (at the price of a feature loss).